Carter's freshwater mussel - Westralunio carteri

 This page was created in partnership with the Freshwater Fish Group and Fish Health Unit at Murdoch University

 The only large bivalve inhabiting freshwaters of the south-west region, growing to over 100 mm, however usually seen between 40 and 80 mm.
+Note recent work has shown that there is a number of ecologically significant groups within the population of the South West (see Klunzinger et al, 2021).

 Colour generally from black to dark brown through to reddish-brown, and often covered in a thin layer of periphytic growth (e.g. algae) which also binds silt.